macjoeUmanah/faceDetectApi/README.md

 # faceDetectApi
-This is the Api for the face detection app built with node and express
+This is the Api(server) for the face detection app .

+Clone the repo

+npm install

+npm start